selimslab/selimslab.github.io/HOME/_STEM/social-sciences/psychology/cognitive biases.md

 Mistakes of others are easier to notice than our own

-We believe we are better than we actually are
+We believe we are better than we actually are.
+19% think they’re in the top 1% of earners, 95% of professors think they’re better than average

 We can't read minds